hodaa/customers-api/README.md

 ## Installation

 - Clone repository so that you can work on it
+- Go to config folder and in `database.php` file  set your DB configuration.
+- Run `vendor/bin/doctrine orm:schema-tool:create`
 - Run `sudo docker-compose up`

 ## API Endpoints
+,
     * `GET /Customers`
         * Show all Customers